 - Demonstrate the impact and ROI of social media to the wider stakeholders of the business.

-- Increase 50% (Measurable) the amount of people visiting our product pages from social media channels (Specific- Achievable -Relevant) compared to last financial year (Time based).
+Increase 50% (Measurable) the number of people visiting our product pages from social media channels (Specific- Achievable -Relevant) compared to last financial year (Time based).

-Below is our eDigital “Customer buying cycle” graph you could use to framework your Social Media Strategy by looking at each phase of your customer purchase cycle.
+Below is our eDigital “Customer Buying Cycle” graph you could use to framework your Social Media Strategy by looking at each phase of your customer purchase journey/cycle.

 Here you set out the business challenges for successful social media marketing that need to be overcome by your team and the strategic actions and activities that will enable them.

-This section will define who exactly you want reach and engage with on social media platforms.
+This section will define who exactly you want to reach and engage with on social media platforms.

 LOYAL CUSTOMERS LOYAL CUSTOMERS

 Regular customers who are either on our Loyalty Program or are already connected to our social media channels.

 Goal: Get them to buy more quantity | Increase purchase frequency | Move them to buy premium products | Reward them for their recommendation

 Key Social Media content: We will use special offers, educational demo videos for premium products and a $50 voucher for every person who has signed up for their recommendations.